Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of libSass version 3.3.4.
+   Added support of the LibSass Host for .NET version 0.4.5.

    ====================
    POST-INSTALL ACTIONS